 Direct Service & Advocacy:

 The volunteers seek, through their work with those who are struggling on the margins, to discover God in the persons they serve.
 As volunteers engage in various forms of service, they seek to cultivate an interior love for those who are poor.
-A variety of experiences working for justice are available to CVV volunteers, including work in: inner city schools, area food banks, health clinics, social service agencies, work with those who are homeless, inner city parishes, child care programs, literacy programs and work with AIDS patients, among others.
+A variety of experiences working for justice are available to CVV volunteers, including work in: inner city schools, area food banks, health clinics, social service agencies, work with those who are homeless, inner city parishes, child care programs, and literacy programs, among others.
 CVV volunteers are placed in work settings that suit their previous education and experience and they receive supervision in their site placements.

 Reflection & Discussion: